eikehmueller/ma32070/lectures/Exercises.md

 ----
 # Submission of problem sheets
-Please submit your solution to the problem sheets as per the following instructions.
+Please submit your solutions to the problem sheets as per the following instructions.
+The same submission instructions will be used for the coursework, so make sure you are familiar with the procedure.
 Being able to efficiently share code with others is an important skill for a scientific programmer.
 The key question you should ask yourself is: *If someone gave this to solution to me, would I be able to understand it?*

-The same submission instructions will be used for the coursework, so make sure you are familiar with the procedure.

 ## Files to submit
 In general, you need to **submit three files** for each exercise:

-1. A single file containing a zipped version of your source code
+1. A single file containing a **zipped version of your source code**
-2. A single file containing the `.pdf` generated from your source code
+2. A single file containing the **.pdf generated from your source code**
-3. A single file which contains your solution to the written part of the assignment
+3. A single file which contains your **solution to the written part** of the exercise in .pdf format

 For some exercises you might only have to write code or perform a written derivation, in that case you only need to submit a subset of these files.

-Details on how to generate these files and what they should contain can be found in the following sections.
-You might also want to have a look at the step-by-step for an example below.
+Details on how to generate the files and what they should contain can be found in the following sections.
+You might also want to have a look at the step-by-step instructions for the example below.

-#### Zipped version of your source code
+#### 1. Zipped version of your source code
-Put all source files containing your solution into a single directory, usually a subdirectory of your `ma32070/` directory such as `ma32070/exercise/`.
+Keep all source files containing your solution in a single directory, usually a subdirectory of your `ma32070/` directory such as `ma32070/exercise/`.
 The code in this directory should be complete, i.e. it should be possible to run the code it contains as it is, so please also any necessary input files, if applicable.
 You can assume that the `finiteelements` library is available, so do not include this in your submission.
-Change to the `ma32070/` directory and zip the `exercise` directory into a single file called `exercise.tgz` using the command
+Change to the `ma32070/` directory and zip the `exercise/` subdirectory into a single file called `exercise.tgz` using the command
 ```
 tar czvf exercise.tgz exercise
 ```
-where `exercise` is the name of the directory.
 Do not include temorary files such as those ending in `~`.
 You can double check the content of the zip file with
 ```
 tar tzvf exercise.tgz
 ```
 It is strongly recommended to do this before uploading the file to moodle.

-#### .pdf version of your code
+#### 2. .pdf version of your code
 Create a single `.pdf` file called `code_exercise.pdf` which contains all your Python source code, i.e. all `.py` files you wrote.
 Assuming that the `finitelements` library has been installed (for example on the Notable server), you can use the `code2pdf` tool for this.
-For example, to generate a `.pdf` file from all `.py` files inside the `ma32070/exercise/` directory, change to the `ma32070/` directory and run
+For example, to generate the file `code_exercise.pdf` from all `.py` files inside the `ma32070/exercise/` directory, change to the `ma32070/` directory and run
 ```
 python -m code2pdf --path ./exercise/ --output code_exercise
 ```